CommuniTEAM/CommuniTEA/README.md

 <details>
   <summary><b>Installing golangci-lint on Windows Systems</b></summary>
   <br>

   Unfortunately installation on Windows is not as straightforward, as golangci-lint runs off of bash.
-If you do not already have a bash terminal, it is strongly recommended to install <a src="https://www.msys2.org/">MSYS2</a> and use its UCRT64 environment.
+If you do not already have a bash terminal, it is strongly recommended to install [Git for Windows](https://gitforwindows.org/) so that you have Git Bash available.

   In your bash terminal, install the golangci-lint binary by running:
   ```